Higher Rock Education - Economics Blog

 Experiencing Vietnam

-Todd Lindenmuth, the director of brand management at Higher Rock Education, recently took part in an immersive cultural experience to Vietnam and Singapore as part of his graduate studies at the University of Louisville.
-With this blog, he intends to share the insights that he gained on Vietnamese and Singaporean businesses and the variety of cultural differences that he observed.
+Todd Lindenmuth, the director of brand management at Higher Rock Education, recently participated in an immersive cultural experience in Vietnam and Singapore as part of his graduate studies at the University of Louisville.
+This blog shares his insights into Vietnamese businesses and the variety of cultural differences he observed.

 While I have been blessed to experience various cultures outside of the United States, I have never done so in an educational setting.
 As I look back on my time as an undergraduate at Penn State, I often find myself wishing that I had taken the opportunity to study abroad.
 I am a believer that various experiences and cultures can help us grow as individuals.
 I specifically chose to travel to Vietnam and Singapore because I have always wanted to travel to Southeast Asia.
 I wanted to take advantage of the unique opportunity that was presented through my graduate program at the University of Louisville.